Get a sun-sational 50% discount with Crunch - deal expires soon!

 You can use our guide to help you make a claim using the government’s online portal.

-On 31st October 2020 as a result of the ongoing pandemic, the government announced that the CJRS furlough scheme is being extended for six months and will remain open until 31st March 2021, on 17th December the scheme was extended for a further month to 30th April 2021 at the 80% level.
+On 31st October 2020 as a result of the ongoing pandemic, the government announced that the CJRS furlough scheme was being extended for six months and will remain open until 31st March 2021, on 17th December the scheme was extended for a further month to 30th April 2021 at the 80% level, then in the Budget on 3rd March 2021, the scheme was extended again to the end of September 2021.

 The extended scheme is available throughout the UK and is open to new entrants who have not previously claimed.
 Existing claimants can also continue to claim under the extended scheme.